 “When women’s education was mainly focused on typing and home economics, not intellectual rigor, the students at the Northampton Schools for Girls rose to meet every challenge–for example, seniors completed summer reading assignments that often exceeded thirty books,” she said.
 “During World War II, worker shortages on local farms created a need for additional potato farmers.
 Northampton School girls answered the call, and woke up at dawn each morning to harvest potatoes and asparagus before arriving to English class.”

-Josh Rilla, Dorm Head in Hathaway House, believes it is the responsibility of all members of our community to preserve the history of the school.
+Josh Rilla, Dorm Head in Hathaway House, an all girls dorm, believes it is the responsibility of all members of our community to preserve the history of the school.

 “In the conversations we’ve been having about celebrating this 100th anniversary, it’s actually really important to me that it is not just girls who are preserving this history,” he said.
 “I think it is a responsibility for all people on campus to preserve it, because we have all benefited from the fact that the Northampton School for Girls joined Williston.”